melt-umn/ableC-lvars/README.md

 ## Part 7: Cleaning Up

 After a programmer is done using LVars, lattices, activation sets, and threshold sets, they should clean up the utilized memory.
 Activation sets can be freed separately from their associated threshold sets with `freeSet` or all at once via their threshold set with `freeActSets`.
 Threshold sets can also be freed using `freeSet`.
 Lattices can be freed with an ordinary `free`, and LVars can be freed with `freeLvar` (which also frees their final value).
-Note that Lvars, Activation Sets, and Threshold Sets should be freed before their lattices.
+Note that LVars, activation sets, and threshold sets should be freed before their lattices are freed.
 For example,

 ```c
 freeLvar lvar;